goods-and-services/Voting-For-G-S/README.md

 ```

-For more information on how to authoriz, refer to the [ReleaseGold Api](https://docs.celo.org/command-line-interface/releasegold#release-gold).
+For more information on how to authorize, refer to the [ReleaseGold Api](https://docs.celo.org/command-line-interface/releasegold#release-gold).

 ## Vote for Goods & Services